Pay Council Tax

 Pay by telephone

-- You will need your account number which can be found in the top right hand corner of your bill.
+Call 01594 810000 to pay by phone using our 24 hour automated service.
+You will need your account number which can be found in the top right hand corner of your bill.

 Pay using cash at a post office or PayPoint Outlet

-Please note: if you pay by this method your payment will take a number of days to reach your account.
+If you pay by this method your payment will take a number of days to reach your account.

 For more information about PayPoint or to find your nearest outlet visit the PayPoint website.

 You can set up a standing order or make payments via BACS using our bank details: